-- If the names of the respondent HCPs are not known, the ToV is not disclosed. - If the names of the HCPs are known and their disclosure consent (see Part 4) has been obtained, the ToV is disclosed at individual level. - If the names of the HCPs are known and their disclosure consent has not been obtained (refusal of the HCP), the ToV is disclosed at aggregate level.
+- If the names of the respondent HCPs are not known, the ToV is not disclosed. - If the names of the HCPs are known and their disclosure consent (see Part 4) has been obtained, where consent is required, the ToV is disclosed at individual level. - If the names of the HCPs are known and their disclosure consent has not been obtained (refusal of the HCP), where consent is required, the ToV is disclosed at aggregate level.